-This guidance is one part of a package that forms the Gateway Security Guidance Package written for audiences responsible for the design, procurement, operation, maintenance and disposal of gateways.
-When designing, procuring, operating, maintaining or disposing of a gateway, it is important to consider all the documents from the Gateway Security Guidance Package at different stages of governance, design and implementation.
+This guidance is one part of a package that forms the Gateway security guidance package written for audiences responsible for the design, procurement, operation, maintenance and disposal of gateways.
+When designing, procuring, operating, maintaining or disposing of a gateway, it is important to consider all the documents from the Gateway security guidance package at different stages of governance, design and implementation.

-- The Gateway Security Guidance Package: Overview document is intended to explain the structure of the Gateway Security Guidance Package and is suitable for all audiences. - The Gateway Security Guidance Package: Executive Guidance document is intended for decision-makers at an organisation's executive level.
+- The Gateway security guidance package: Overview document is intended to explain the structure of the Gateway security guidance package and is suitable for all audiences. - The Gateway security quidance package: Executive quidance document is intended for decision-makers at an organisation's executive level.